Insurance Plus · Texas Independent Insurance Agency 2626 Cole Ave #300, Dallas, TX 75204 · 214-351-4097

 Prior Loss History

-Prior claims involving water, fire, liability, hail, theft, or repeated losses may affect available coverage options.
+Claims involving water, fire, hail, liability, theft, or repeated losses may influence pricing, eligibility, and available policy forms.

 Occupancy